robot-perception-group/smarter-labelme/README.md

 8. Enter Edit mode (`ESC`), then select those objects you would like to track across frames.
 You can do so by clicking the first entry in the `Polygon-Labels` widget and then shift-clicking the last.
 9. Click `Track-Polygon` to engage the tracker for the selected objects.
 10. Switch to the next frame.
 Smarter-labelme will automatically try to track and follow all selected object instances and add them to the next frame.
 11. Fix all bounding boxes as needed.
-If the tracker consistently fails or misbehaves for an object, you can edit this object-label (`Ctrl+E`) and select the "notrack" flag.
+If the tracker consistently fails or misbehaves for an object, you can edit this object-label (`Ctrl+E`) and select the "disable_visual_tracking" flag.
 12. Continue this process for all frames.
 If new objects appear in the video, add new bounding boxes, then repeat from step 8 on that frame.
 Objects that disappeared can simply be deleted.
 13. The Annotations will be stored in machine readable JSON files in the `Annotations` subfolder of your input directory.